Emotional Intelligence

 Key Takeaways

-- Emotional intelligence involves understanding and managing emotions effectively.
+• Emotional intelligence is the art of understanding and directing emotions effectively.

-- Our company provides services that focus on emotional intelligence and professional growth.
+• Our company provides services that emphasize the development of emotional intelligence along with professional growth.

 Additional Information